henrythemes/jekyll-bootstrap-theme/denovo/1511/exercises/denovo_validation.md

 - Do the numbers coincide with FRCbam results?
 - Look to the other assemblers... what do you think is the best assembler for Reapr?
 Why?

-### CEGMA
+### CEGMA and BOSCO

 [CEGMA](http://korflab.ucdavis.edu/datasets/cegma/) performs a HMM alignment of 248 Eukaryotic core genes to the assembly.
 CEGMA reports the completeness.
 I've allready run this analysis on the assembly to save time.

-The software is pretty unstable and hopefully a new realese will soon be available.
+The software is pretty unstable and is more or less deprecated, it has been used extensively until this year though, so it's definitely worth knowing about!
 It can be used on UPPMAX (it is installed as a module) but it is pretty slow.
-We will only look at the reusults (anyway you will find the runCEGMA.sh script to see how to tun it, it takes more than one hour running all 5 assemblies in parallel):
+We will only look at the reusults (anyway you will find the runCEGMA.sh script to see how to tun it, it takes more than one hour running all 5 assemblies in parallel).

 ```
 ~/AV_Exercise/08_CEGMA/